-Joyce University of Nursing and Health Sciences recognizes and accepts its obligations under the Americans with Disabilities Act of 1990 and the Section 504 Rehabilitation Act of 1973, prohibiting discrimination based on a disability and requiring the Institution to provide reasonable accommodations to qualified disabled students in all University programs and required activities.
+Joyce University recognizes its obligations under the Americans with Disabilities Act of 1990 and the Section 504 Rehabilitation Act of 1973 prohibiting discrimination on the basis of disability and requiring reasonable accommodations to qualified disabled students in all programs and activities.
+Students with disabilities are not required to self-disclose, although they are Joyce University | 2024-2025 Catalog | Page 111 encouraged to do so.

-The University makes every effort to provide equal access to programs and courses by providing reasonable and appropriate accommodations.
 The specific accommodations for which a student will be approved depends upon the documentation provided, the essential elements of the courses or programs, and the functional limitations created by the student's disability.